 Below, is a list of vegetables, legumes, seeds, and other foods that, when included regularly in your diet, will help provide you with ample amounts of protein.
 I’ve listed them from highest to lowest.
 That being said, the last item on the list, guava, has 4 grams of protein in a single cup!
 Seitan, not listed in the chart below, has 47 gms of protein per cup and 3 tablespoons.

 |Dry-roasted soybeans||52||3.3||Squash seeds||12||0.8|

 |Boiled soybeans||28||1.8||Quinoa (cooked)||8||0.5|

 |Flax seeds||21||1.3||Brussel's sprouts||6||0.4|

 |Lentils||18||1.1||Artichoke (whole large)||5||0.3|

 There are so many different ways you can include these foods in your diet every day.
 Things like hemp seeds, chia seeds, and flax seeds can be sprinkled on salads and added to smoothies.
 Use dry-roasted soybeans, edamame, pistachios, pumpkin seeds, and squash seeds in your trail mix!

-Learn about cooking with tempeh, seitan and tofu in these articles.
+Learn about cooking with tempeh, seitan, and tofu in these articles.
 Tempeh, tofu, beans, lentils, quinoa, and oats are included in a lot of my recipes.
-And, of course, vegetables can be eaten raw, roasted, steamed, not to mention used in soups, stews, and salads!
-You can even dehydrate green peas, grind them into a powder, and you’ll have a potent protein-powder for your smoothies and soups.
+And, of course, vegetables can be eaten raw, roasted, or steamed, not to mention used in soups, stews, and salads!
+You can even dehydrate green peas, grind them into a powder, and you’ll have a potent protein powder for your smoothies and soups.

 The point is, get creative with your recipes and stock your kitchen with a nice assortment of these protein staple foods, and you won’t have to worry about meeting protein requirements.